 Liz Hastings helps out a bunch, too, as a shop assistant, editor, and co-table person at conferences.
-She reminds Steve to drink water from time to time, puppets the La Ropasucia kigurumi like a pro, and she’s a damn good prop carpenter, too.
+She reminds Steve to drink water from time to time, puppets the La Ropasucia plushie like a pro, and she’s a damn good prop carpenter, too.

-Is Q2Q Comics on (social media site du jour)?
+Is Q2Q Comics on social media?

 Do you just follow me around recording what I say and making comics about it?

 No, it only seems like that.
 Don’t get all para-social about this.

 Through the #540, the comics were hand drawn on 5×17 smooth bristol board with (mostly) Kuratake Pocket Brush pens, Zebra Brush pens, and Sakura Pigma Micron pens before being colored digitally.
 Currently, the comics are drawn completely in Photoshop.
 He draws them the night they’re posted and they take, on average, 3 hours from concept to publishing.
 The font used in the comics is Steve’s own hand-lettering font, and no you can’t have it.

 But are the characters based on real people?

 Some of them.
 Not all of them.
 Wuggles is based on a real person, and Dishrag’s nickname comes from a real person who is still Dishrag in Steve’s phone.
 Steve is a narcissistic self-insert, but the prop carpenter being a redhead has nothing to do with Liz.
 Morty is 100 stage managers in a trench coat.
 Leo isn’t named for who you think he’s named for.
 And most of the other folks share names of Steve’s friends or co-workers.

 Do these things really happen?
 I mean, really?